flect-mitsuruog/mean-heroku-tutorial-sandbox/docs/01/README.md

 ?
 Would you like to use mongoDB with Mongoose for data modeling?
 Yes ?
 Would you scaffold out an authentication boilerplate?
 Yes ?
-Would you like to include additional oAuth strategies?
-Google ?
 Would you like to use socket.io?
 No

 You're using the fantastic NgComponent generator.